 20 verb classes were selected and one high and low frequency alternative were identified for each class (20 verb pairs; 40 verbs).
 High frequency verbs were, on average, 6.94 times more frequent than their low frequency counterparts according to verb frequencies in COCA.
 We again performed searches on the full 450 million word COCA corpus, as in Experiment 1, in order to determine whether the stimuli were in fact novel.
-The sentence types accounted for no more than 7 tokens, amounting to a proportion of lower than 1 in 1000 for each verb.
+The sentence types accounted for no more than 7 tokens, amounting to a proportion of lower than 1 in 1,000 for each verb.
 More than half of the sentence types used as stimuli did not occur even once in COCA.
-The sentences used in Experiment 2 is provided in Table 5.
+The caused-motion sentences with high and low frequency verbs used in Experiment 2 are provided in (13) and (14).